· ·

 Mastering Communication and Relationships

 In today’s workplace, effective communication and building solid relationships are crucial to professional success.
-She must be proficient in her job skills and excel in connecting with others and forging productive working bonds.
+New employees must be proficient in their job skills and excel in connecting with others and forging productive working bonds.

 Building Relationships with Peers and Managers